Mandy Moore Is Pregnant, Expecting First Baby With Taylor Goldsmith - E! Online

 Mandy Moore's next role?
 Mom!

-The This Is Us star is pregnant with her first child, she confirmed on Instagram.
+The This Is Us star is pregnant, she confirmed on Instagram.
 The little one will mark the first child for her and husband Taylor Goldsmith, who she wed in 2018 after two years of dating and more than a year of engagement.

 The actress shared the news with fans on social media on Thursday, Sept.
 24. "Baby Boy Goldsmith coming early 2021," she wrote alongside photos of Goldsmith cradling her growing baby bump.